 This is a bet on an overall winner across a particular competition or tournament.
 For example the World Cup or Wimbledon.

 This is a betting market in which the outcome is over or under a specific figure.
-In football for example this could be a number of goals, cards, corners etc.
+In football for example this could be an amount of goals, cards, corners etc.

 This is the figure you’ll receive should you win a bet.